iterative/dvc.org/static/docs/use-cases/data-and-model-files-versioning.md

 $ dvc init
 ```

-DVC creates a `.dvc/` directory that stores special files and also a
+DVC creates a `.dvc/` directory that stores
+[internal files](/doc/user-guide/dvc-files-and-directories) and the `.dvc/cache`
-`.dvc/cache` directory that will be used to store cache for your data.
+directory that will be used to cache your data.

 ```dvc
 $ git status